 White, Light, Wood — an exhibition by Blēo and John Pawson at the Dinesen Apartment

-Presented within the serene architecture of the Dinesen Apartment — designed by John Pawson himself — the exhibition explores the sensory potential of Whitescale, a palette of 14 nuanced tones developed by Pawson for Blēo.
-Each tone is rooted in a natural reference, from dried cotton and birch bark to marble and chalk, and together they form a subtle, refined material narrative.
-“What interests me is not the colour white as a single idea,” says John Pawson, “but the multiplicity within it — how different shades shift in dialogue with light, shadow, and surface.”
+Set within the serene architecture of the Dinesen Apartment, designed by John Pawson, the exhibition presented Whitescale: a palette of 14 nuanced tones developed by Pawson for Blēo.
+Each shade was rooted in a natural reference — from dried cotton and birch bark to marble and chalk — forming a subtle, refined material narrative.
+“What interests me is not the colour white as a single idea,” Pawson explained, “but the multiplicity within it — how different shades shift in dialogue with light, shadow, and surface.”

-For Dinesen, the exhibition reflects a continuation of a longstanding relationship: “This is an exploration of how colour and wood can interact in a space defined by presence and simplicity — shaped by shared values and deep material understanding.”
+For Dinesen, the project reflected the continuation of a longstanding relationship: “This was an exploration of how colour and wood can interact in a space defined by presence and simplicity — shaped by shared values and deep material understanding.”

 Whitescale by John Pawson